 • Size, Layout, and Density: This includes considerations such as the minimum area of land that is needed to build an RV park, the minimum distance to property lines, roads, and other features, or the maximum number of RVs that you can have per unit of land area.

 • Proximity to Natural Habitats: Given that many RV enthusiasts seek nature-centric experiences, parks are often situated close to natural habitats.
-Zoning helps ensure that these natural settings are preserved and not unduly affected by the park’s activities.
+It helps ensure that these natural settings are preserved and not unduly affected by the park’s activities.

 Securing the right zoning for an RV park isn’t just about legality; it’s about creating a space where both the business and its patrons can coexist harmoniously with the surrounding community and environment.